-The Audit Committee shall meet as often as it determines is appropriate to carry out its responsibilities under its charter, but not less frequently than quarterly.
-The Chairman of the Audit Committee, in consultation with the other committee members, shall determine the frequency and length of the committee meetings and shall set meeting agendas consistent with its charter.
-The Audit Committee shall meet separately, periodically, with management, with internal auditors or other personnel responsible for the internal audit function and with the independent auditor.
+The audit committee meets as often as it determines is appropriate to carry out its responsibilities under its charter, but not less frequently than quarterly.
+The chairman of the audit committee, in consultation with the other committee members, determines the frequency and length of the committee meetings and sets meeting agendas consistent with its charter.
+The audit committee meets separately, periodically, with management, with internal auditors or other personnel responsible for the internal audit function and with the independent auditor.

-A charter of the Audit Committee is available in print to any stockholder who requests it and it is also available on the Company's website at www.saratogainvestmentcorp.com.
+A charter of the audit committee is available in print to any stockholder who requests it and it is also available on the Company's website at www.saratogainvestmentcorp.com.

-Nominating and Corporate Governance committee
+Nominating and Corporate Governance Committee

-The current members of the Nominating and Corporate Governance Committee are Charles S. Whitman III (Chairman), G. Cabell Williams and Steven M. Looney.
+The current members of the nominating and corporate governance committee are Charles S. Whitman III (Chairman), G. Cabell Williams and Steven M. Looney.
 All of these members are independent directors.
-The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to become board members, and recommending to the board director nominees for election at the next annual or special meeting of shareholders at which directors are to be elected or to fill any vacancies or newly created directorships that may occur between such meetings, recommending directors for appointment to board committees, making recommendations to the board of directors as to determinations of director independence, overseeing the evaluation of the board of directors, overseeing and setting compensation for the Company's directors, and developing and recommending to the board of directors the Corporate Governance Procedures and Financial Officer Code of Ethics.
+The nominating and corporate governance committee is responsible for identifying individuals qualified to become board members, and recommending to the board director nominees for election at the next annual or special meeting of shareholders at which directors are to be elected or to fill any vacancies or newly created directorships that may occur between such meetings, recommending directors for appointment to board committees, making recommendations to the board of directors as to determinations of director independence, overseeing the evaluation of the board of directors, overseeing and setting compensation for the Company's directors.

-In making its recommendations for board and committee membership, the Nominating and Corporate Governance Committee shall review candidates' qualifications for membership on the board of directors or a committee of the board of directors (including making a specific determination as to the independence of each candidate) based on the criteria approved by the board of directors (and taking into account the enhanced independence, financial literacy and financial expertise standards that maybe required under law or the New York Stock Exchange rules for Audit Committee membership purposes).
-In evaluating current directors for re-nomination to the board of directors or re-appointment to any board committees, the Nominating and Corporate Governance Committee shall assess the performance of such directors, periodically review the composition of the board of directors and its committees in light of the current challenges and needs of the board of directors, the Company and each committee, and determine whether it may be appropriate to add or remove individuals after considering issues of judgment, diversity, age, skills, background and experience, consider rotation of committee members and committee Chairmen and consider any other factors that are set forth in the Company's corporate governance guidelines or are deemed appropriate by the Nominating and Corporate Governance Committee or the board of directors.
-The Nominating and Corporate

-Governance Committee considers issues of judgment, diversity, age, skills, background and experience in evaluating candidates for membership on the board of directors.
+In making its recommendations for board and committee membership, the Nominating and Corporate Governance Committee reviews candidates' qualifications for membership on the board of directors or a committee of the board of directors (including making a specific determination as to the independence of each candidate) based on the criteria approved by the board of directors (and taking into account the enhanced independence, financial literacy and financial expertise standards that maybe required under law or the New York Stock Exchange rules for audit committee membership purposes).
+In evaluating current directors for re-nomination to the board of directors or re-appointment to any board committees, the nominating and corporate governance committee assesses the performance of such directors, periodically reviews the composition of the board of directors and its committees in light of the current challenges and needs of the board of directors, the Company and each committee, and determines whether it may be appropriate to add or remove individuals after considering issues of judgment, diversity, age, skills, background and experience, considers rotation of committee members and committee chairmen and considers any other factors that are set forth in the Company's corporate governance guidelines or are deemed appropriate by the nominating and corporate governance committee or the board of directors.
+The nominating and corporate governance committee considers issues of judgment, diversity, age, skills, background and experience in evaluating candidates for membership on the board of directors.

-The Nominating and Corporate Governance Committee does not have a formal policy on the consideration of director candidates recommended by stockholders.
-The board of directors believes that it is more appropriate to give the Nominating and Corporate Governance Committee flexibility in evaluating stockholder recommendations.
-In the event that a director nominee is recommended by a stockholder, the Nominating and Corporate Governance Committee will give due consideration to the director nominee and will use the same criteria used for evaluating board director nominees, in addition to considering the information relating to the director nominee provided by the stockholder.
+The nominating and corporate governance committee does not have a formal policy on the consideration of director candidates recommended by stockholders.
+The board of directors believes that it is more appropriate to give the nominating and corporate governance committee flexibility in evaluating stockholder recommendations.
+In the event that a director nominee is recommended by a stockholder, the nominating and corporate governance committee will give due consideration to the director nominee and will use the same criteria used for evaluating board director nominees, in addition to considering the information relating to the director nominee provided by the stockholder.